-There are two types of Equipment lease which are explained below:
+There are two types of Equipment leases which are explained below:

-- Operating Lease: Operating lease refers to a lease for a short-term period, which may include the time less than one year, and in an operating lease, generally, the maintenance and other cost is borne by the lessor, and only lease rent is to be borne by the lessee, and the ownership remains with the lessor only.
+- Operating Lease: An operating lease refers to a lease for a short-term period, which may include time less than one year, and in an operating lease, generally, the maintenance and other cost is borne by the lessor, and only lease rent is to be borne by the lessee, and the ownership remains with the lessor only.

-- Financial Lease: Financial Lease refers to the type of lease which covers almost more than 75% of the life of the equipment, and at the end of the lease, the lessee has the option to purchase the leased equipment at a price less than the market price.
-The lessee must bear the depreciation and other charges in case of the financial lease.
+- Financial Lease: Financial Lease refers to the type of lease which covers almost 75% of the life of the equipment, and at the end of the lease, the lessee has the option to purchase the leased equipment at a price less than the market price.
+The lessee must bear the depreciation and other charges in case of a financial lease.

 - Due to the lack of availability of capital, most organizations prefer equipment leasing instead of purchasing equipment as it saves the organization from blocking the money in assets and allows them to explore better investment opportunities.

-- To cope with technological advancement, the large organization will also prefer Leasing because of equipment leasing; they can shift to advanced technology equipment instead of purchasing and selling the equipment.
+- To cope with technological advancement, large organizations will also prefer Leasing because of equipment leasing; they can shift to advanced technology equipment instead of purchasing and selling it.